Myndex/TuttleAndButtle/WCAG3NotReady-Rebuttal.md

 The piece itself is of little value, but it has come to our attention that it is being used as a reference, cited to obstruct the progress of actual accessibility research by creating an atmosphere of confusion and animosity.
 As such, it needs to be challenged.
 It does not contain facts, but rather is a string of provocative logical fallacies, as discussed below, on a line by line basis.

 We've hesitated giving any consideration to the postings of what amount to "trolls", as usually the best course of action is to ignore—and certainly, we are not promoting this page.
 In general, our focus is on improving actual accessibility.
 We know the truth will prevail, and this has been the case for the most part.
-But we have been made aware of implications and actual harm that is being caused within the accessibility community by these ludicrous assertions.
+But we have been made aware of implications and actual harm that is being caused within the accessibility community by these derisive assertions.
 Therefore we need at least to have a document to point to as a response.

 This document is intended to provide clarity, for those that find Mr. Eggert's unsupported opinion confusing on these issues.